glebpom/rfcs/text/3773-explicit-copy-syntax.md

 let y = x; // now it's a copy
 ```

-This change is invisible and potentially harmful.
+This change is invisible and potentially harmful to API consumers.

-### 2. Make Language-Level Behavior Explicit
+## Make Language-Level Behavior Explicit

 Rust already requires explicit syntax for sub-function-level operations that reflect fundamental language behavior — such as `.await` for suspension points, `?` for error propagation, and `unsafe` for bypassing safety guarantees.
 Implicit `Copy` behavior is similarly low-level: it controls ownership and memory transfer semantics.
-Making it explicit brings consistency with Rust’s existing approach to exposing core language mechanics through syntax.
+Making it explicit brings consistency with Rust's existing approach to exposing core language mechanics through syntax.

-### 3. Improve Code Review and Profiling
+## Improve Code Review and Profiling

 It's hard to see where expensive or important copies occur, especially in APIs using generic types.
+This makes performance analysis and code review more difficult.

-### 4. Simplify the Mental Model
+## Simplify the Mental Model

 Users must currently memorize which types are `Copy`.
-A single rule — all values move unless explicitly copied — is simpler and safer.
+A single rule — all values move unless explicitly copied — is simpler and safer for developers to reason about.

-### 5. Improved Learning Clarity
+## Improved Learning Clarity

 By making copies explicit, developers — especially newcomers — will more easily understand ownership, `Copy` semantics, and the difference between `const`, literals, references, and owned values.

-### 6. Prevent Logical Errors from Accidental Reuse
+## Prevent Logical Errors from Accidental Reuse

 When a value is moved, the compiler prevents further use, helping avoid bugs such as accidental reuse in a loop.
 If a type silently becomes `Copy`, such protections disappear — and implicit reuse may lead to subtle logic errors.
 Requiring `.copy` makes reuse visible and intentional.

----

-## Design

-### Syntax
+# Guide-level explanation
+[guide-level-explanation]: #guide-level-explanation

+With explicit copy syntax, all value transfers in Rust follow move semantics by default.
+To copy a value, you must explicitly use the `.copy` syntax:

 ```rust
 let x = 42;